elliotwoods/Website.KimchiAndChips/works/483linessecondedition/description.md

 This second edition of the 483 Lines was commissioned by the ACT Festival, Gwangju 2015, continuing to celebrate and interpret the non-constructive aspects of the NTSC television format.

+Curated by HOLO<br />
-Commissioned by Asian Cultural Centre, Gwangju
+Commissioned by Asian Cultural Centre, Gwangju <br />
-Sound design by Junghoon Pi
+Sound design by Junghoon Pi <br />
-Videography by Kimchi and Chips
+Videography by Kimchi and Chips <br />
-Thanks to Soyoung Lee, Yoona Yang
+Thanks to Soyoung Lee, Yoona Yang <br />